-Google: Android 2.2 is "not optimized" for use on a tabletAlex Wagner - Deputy Managing Editor, News Desk
+Google: Android 2.2 is "not optimized" for use on a tabletAlex Wagner - Editorial Director of News and Content

 Samsung recently unveiled their new tablet, called the Galaxy Tab, which is running the latest version of Android, 2.2.
 Unfortunately for Samsung and potential Galaxy S owners, a Google employee has recently come out and said that that Froyo is simply "not optimized" for use on tablet devices.
 Hugo Barra, Google's director of products for mobile, has said that while Android is open and is already running on multiple tablets, "but the way Android Market works is it's not going to be available on devices that don't allow applications to run correctly."
 While he wouldn't admit that Gingerbread would be designed for tablet use, Barra did say that Google is working "to ensure our users have [the] right experience."
 Perhaps he's referring to Honeycomb?